jayunit100/tanzu-install-annotated/docs/z4-tkr.md

 # TKR

 The TKR has a close relationship with the management cluster version.
 So, before we look at the TKR, lets look at our management cluster.
+Note, we're going to start by looking at the TKR_DATA field, which you'll understand much better if you read about the [WEBHOOKS](https://tanzu-install-annotated.readthedocs.io/en/latest/z3-webhooks/) article on this same site...

 ## Management Cluster version